-Information on the ratepayer elector enrolment is process is available on the Council website https://www.ccc.govt.nz/
+Information on the ratepayer elector enrolment process is available on the Council website: ccc.govt.nz/elections

-Any alterations to the residential role should be made:
+Any alterations to the residential roll should be made:

-- Online at https://www.vote.nz - By texting your name and address to 3676 to get a form sent to you - By calling 0800 36 76 56 to ask for a form to be sent to you - By email request to enquiries@elections.govt.nz
+- Online at www.vote.nz - By texting your name and address to 3676 to get a form sent to you - By calling 0800 36 76 56 to ask for a form to be sent to you - By email request to enquiries@elections.govt.nz

-Any alterations to the non-residential ratepayer electoral roll should be referred to the Electoral Officer or https://www.ccc.govt.nz/elections
+Any alterations to the non-residential ratepayer electoral roll should be referred to the electoral officer or ccc.govt.nz/elections

-A hard copy of the preliminary electoral roll may be purchased by candidates or their agents from the Electoral Officer for \$10 per ward or \$160 (ratepayer roll included).
-The final electoral roll is produced once the preliminary electoral roll closes on 12 August 2022.
+A hard copy of the preliminary electoral roll may be purchased by candidates or their agents from the electoral officer for \$15 per ward or \$240 (ratepayer roll included).
+The final electoral roll is produced once the preliminary electoral roll closes on 1 August 2025.
 The final electoral roll is the roll used for issuing voting papers.
 Copies of this roll may be purchased as above.

-Details appearing in the electoral roll are electors names (surname, then first names) listed alphabetically, and the qualifying address of the elector.
+Details appearing in the electoral roll are elector's names (surname, then first names) listed alphabetically, and the qualifying address of the elector.

-Information contained on the electoral roll is not available from the Electoral Officer in an electronic form.
+Information contained on the electoral roll is not available from the electoral officer in an electronic form.

-Candidates or political parties may request an electronic listing of resident electors may be available from the Electoral Commission (provided the criteria of section 114 of the Electoral Act 1993 is met).
+Candidates or political parties may request an electronic listing of resident electors from the Electoral Commission (provided the criteria of section 114 of the Electoral Act 1993 are met).
 An application form is required to be completed and can be obtained by emailing a request to data@elections.govt.nz.
 A fee applies.

-Candidates or their agents may request, before the close of voting a listing of the names of persons from whom voting documents have been returned.
-Such a request must be made on the appropriate form available from the Electoral Officer.
+Candidates or their agents may request before the close of voting a listing of the names of persons from whom voting documents have been returned.
+Such a request must be made on the appropriate form available from the electoral officer.

-Te Raupapa Kaitono
+Te Raupapa Kaitono Order of candidate names

-Order of Candidate Names

 Councils are required to determine the order of candidates on the voting papers.
 There are three options.